Vanilla-Studios/Vanilla-Studio.github.io/_pages/lua_api/classes.md

 Railverse uses a custom class system for lua.

 ### Declaring a class
-To create a class, use the global ``class`` keyword followed by the classes name and a table. an example can be seen below:
+To create a class, use the global ``class`` keyword followed by the classes name and a table.
+An example can be seen below:
 ```lua
 class "example" {

 }
 ```
 ### Declaring a class method
-To create a class method, create an anonomous function inside the class table. the ``self`` keyword **must** be passed in as the first argument.
+To create a class method, create an anonomous function inside the class table.
+The ``self`` keyword **must** be passed in as the first argument.
 An example can be seen below:
 ```lua
 class "example" {